Gradient Preconditioning for Efficient and Reliable Reward-Guided Generation: Abstract

 \section{Abstract}

-We propose a constrained latent optimization method for reward-guided generation that preserves white Gaussian noise characteristics with negligible overhead.
-Test-time latent optimization can unlock substantially better reward-guided generations from pretrained generative models, but it is prone to reward hacking that degrades quality and also too slow for practical use.
-In this work, we make test-time optimization both efficient and reliable by replacing soft regularization with hard white Gaussian noise constraints enforced via projected gradient ascent.
-Our method applies a closed-form projection after each update to keep the latent vector explicitly noise-like throughout optimization, preventing the drift that leads to unrealistic artifacts.
-This enforcement adds minimal cost: the projection matches the $O(N \log N)$ complexity of standard algorithms such as sorting or FFT and does not practically increase wall-clock time.
-In experiments, our approach reaches a comparable Aesthetic Score using only 30\% of the wall-clock time required by the SOTA regularization-based method, while preventing reward hacking.
+We propose a gradient preconditioning method that makes reward-guided generation with one-step generative models both efficient and reliable.
+Test-time noise optimization can unlock substantially better reward-guided generations from pretrained generative models, but it is prone to reward hacking that degrades quality and is often too slow for practical use.
+We precondition reward gradients by projecting them onto a carefully designed white Gaussian noise feasible set, a compact spectral set with blockwise norm constraints that tightly captures the statistics and spatial uncorrelatedness of white Gaussian noise.
+This preconditioning reshapes each gradient update into a noise-aligned direction, driving faster and more effective reward ascent while preventing reward hacking.
+The projection is closed-form and matches the $\mathcal{O}(N \log N)$ complexity of FFT, adding negligible overhead in practice.
+In experiments on FLUX with four reward models, our approach reaches a comparable Aesthetic Score using only 30\% of the wall-clock time required by the state-of-the-art regularization-based method.